PowerShellCrack/PSAIBDeploymentToolkit/README.md

 ## Type: **WindowsUpdate**

 Based on the idea of the _WindowsUpdate_ command for the AIB customization, but with standard options.
-Filter capability not supported; but may be coming soon
+Filter capability not available; but may be coming soon

 Supported parameters are:
 - **restartTimeout** - Optional, boolean, generates the _WindowsRestart_ customization with 10 minute timeout